Nuitka/Nuitka-website/posts/bksahus-gsoc-wrap-up.rst

 What I learned
 ==============
 * Learned the software engineering principles and how to keep my work clean.
-* I also learned how to effectively use to software designing principles like DRY and KISS.
+* I also learned how to effectively use software designing principles like DRY and KISS.
 * Got exposed to Nuikta internals which helped me to better understand how compilers in general work.
 * Explored how CPython works internally.
-* Got some really great advice from Mentor Hayen about starting my profession career in Software engineering.
+* Got some great advice from Mentor Hayen about starting my professional career in Software engineering.

-Overally, it was a great experience to be a part of Nuitka :)
+Overall, it was a great experience to be a part of Nuitka :)

 Yours, :raw-html:`<br />`
 `Batakrishna <https://bksahu.github.io>`__